dtoxvanilla1991/homeInsuranceQuote-SPA/README.md

 ## About The App

-React.js app SPA, featuring new section of the Home Insurance Company "REST" product.
+REST Home Insurance web product, built and designed to support single parents, by protecting things most important to them.
+Featuring new section of the Home Insurance Company "REST" product.
 This new section is a quote summary page which allows the user to add various addons to their quote.

 A user is able to add, remove extras to his/her quote.
 Moreover, the user is always visually able to see which addons he/she selected along with the accurate total price, having a convenient ability to toggle in between monthly and annual quote price.